-Zuora Secure Data Share for Snowflake enables your organization to access your Zuora data in real-time from directly within your organization's own Snowflake account.
+Zuora Secure Data Share for Snowflake enables your organization to access your Zuora data from directly within your organization's own Snowflake account.
 Secure Data Share eliminates the engineering effort traditionally required to manage data extracts, integrations, and data schema changes.
 Secure Data Share also provides your team with instant access to Zuora's comprehensive subscription operational and analytical data to make timely data-driven decisions based on data insights.

 Accessing your Zuora data in Snowflake enables you to:

 Run reports and perform analytics on your Zuora data using your own business intelligence (BI) tool, using Snowflake as the data source.
 BI tools that offer native connections to Snowflake include:

 For a more complete list, see Business Intelligence (BI) in the Snowflake documentation.

 Combine your Zuora data with other data in Snowflake to perform holistic analysis.
 For example, in data science applications such as predicting subscriber churn.

 Use Snowflake's industry-leading data compute infrastructure to run high-speed queries against virtually unlimited volumes of Zuora data.
 You can run exploratory queries as needed to support your business.

 Your Zuora data is stored in a Snowflake account that is managed by Zuora.
 This data is then shared with your organization's Snowflake account so that you can query the data as if it were stored in your organization's Snowflake account.
 You have read-only access to the shared database.

 In Snowflake terminology, Zuora manages a "provider account" and your organization's account is a "consumer account."